frappe/bench/README.md

 Updating
 ========

-On initializing a new bench, a cronjob is added to automatically update the bench at 1000hrs (as per the time on your machine).
-You can disable this by running `bench config auto_update off` and run `bench config auto_update on` to switch it on again.
-To change the time of update, you will have to edit the cronjob manually using `crontab -e`.

 To manually update the bench, run `bench update` to update all the apps, run patches, build JS and CSS files and restart supervisor (if configured to).